 Few people know that the ubiquitous plastic food sample seen outside virtually every restaurant in Japan was invented in Gujo Hachiman.
 Visit the place were 70% of Japan's "food samples" are made.
 Be sure to try your hand at making your very own lettuce leaf or shrimp tempura sample!
 Learn more

-A ride on the Nagara River Railway is a trip back in time to when travel was exciting but relaxing, and the views from trains were unmatched.
+Named as one of the 5 Must-Ride Local Lines in Japan, a ride on the Nagara River Railway is a trip back in time to when travel was exciting but relaxing, and the views from trains were unmatched.
 The small "one man car" trains of the Nagara River Railway offer practical, relaxing, and hassle free transportation for visitors seeking to reach Gujo Hachiman from Mino Ota.
 And starting April 2016, the week-end only specially designed all first class "Nagara" offers a unique "not to be missed" rail experience daily between Mino Ota and Gujo Hachiman.
 Learn more about this unique rail service.

 The Japanese National Government, in 2013, designated 14.1 hectares in the centre of the central historic district as an "Important Preservation District for Groups of Historic Buildings."
 Specifically the buildings along Ote machi, Shokunin machi, Yanagi machi and Kajia machi.
 Visitors can easily find, and visit this historic area which surrounds the central Jokamachi Plaza.
 Download our free self-guided Historical Visit tour and map.